The price of a Seasonal Let includes:

 The tenant can purchase missing inventory items but we have a stock of crockery, cutlery and glassware to purchase if necessary.
 The cost of which can be deducted from the damage deposit.

 If electricity is not included, it is standard practice to deduct the cost from the damage deposit.
 We take an electricity meter reading on entry and on departure.
 The units used are calculated and charged at a fixed rate per unit (high and low season unit prices).
+The entire electricity consumption plus all associated taxes and monthly contract charges will be deducted.

 The building is insured for fire but if the tenant sets the place alight due to negligence with a cigarette, they are liable.
 Likewise, if they put a chair through a window, they must pay for a new pane.
 (Not that this has ever happened).